Private, In-Home Tutoring in Union City, Georgia

-SchoolTutoring Academy’s tutoring programs for Union City students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Union City, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Union City students attend Fulton County Schools.
 The curriculum follows Common Core Georgia Performance Standards where teaching and learning are guided by a set of standards at each grade level.
 Math and Language Arts are emphasized and integrated into other subjects.
 Science, Social Studies and technical education include the literacy standards as well.
 The framework allows students to develop skills at a pace appropriate for their grade level while preparing them for college and career readiness.